-Decent English players have disappointingly come at a premium in recent years.
+Decent English players have come at a something of a premium in recent years.

 The list below is of the best English player in every edition of the game since 2005 (seemingly when mass statistics began, kinda like the Premier League’s conception), and how high they rank overall in each FIFA.